 Opportunities for resolving disputes outside court (sometimes called “alternate dispute resolution” (ADR) or “consensual dispute resolution” (CDR)) are built into the Provincial Court’s Family and Small Claims rules.

 Mediation is a process where people meet with a neutral, impartial person who helps them discuss and resolve a dispute.
 Various types of mediators help people resolve family disputes in BC.

 Family Justice Counsellors

-Family Justice Counsellors provide free family mediation services at Family Justice Centres and Justice Access Centres throughout B.C.
+Family Justice Counsellors provide free family mediation services through Family Justice Centres and Justice Access Centres and by telephone throughout BC.
 They help separated people of modest means agree on issues of guardianship, parenting arrangements, contact, and child and spousal support.
-When people agree, a Family Justice Counsellor can help record their agreement as a separation agreement or consent court order, including consent to change an existing court order.
+When people agree, a Family Justice Counsellor can help record their agreement as a written agreement or consent court order, including consent to change an existing court order.

-In some areas people are required to meet with a Family Justice Counsellor before obtaining a date to appear in court.
+In some areas people are required to meet with a Family Justice Counsellor before filing an application or obtaining a date to appear in court.
+The Family Justice Counsellor will assess the family’s needs and suggest community resources that might help them.
 In other areas they are encouraged to do this to try to avoid having to go to court.
 When people agree, a Family Justice Counsellor may submit a consent court order to be signed by a judge without their having to attend court.

 A judge may also order a Family Justice Counsellor to prepare a report on issues related to guardianship and parenting arrangements, or to interview children to find out their views.
 See s.
 211 of the B.C.
 Family Law Act.